DataBiosphere/toil/docs/contributing/contributing.rst

 ``quay.io/ucsc_cgl/toil:3.6.0`` parameter with your own container name.

-Also note that we are not mounting the job store directory itself, but rather the location where the job store will written.
+Also note that we are not mounting the job store directory itself, but rather the location where the job store will be written.
 Due to complications with running Docker on MacOS, I recommend only mounting directories within your home directory.
 The next command will launch the Toil worker container with similar parameters::